Successful Maintenance Strategy

 While run to failure is not a preferred approach for maintenance, failures do happen and break fixes to restore business operations add a lot of stress on the resources.
 It’s a relief when the equipment is put back to work but a critical aspect begins therein.

 Root cause analysis is a systematic problem-solving technique to identify the origin of the problem.
 A well-done root cause analysis can not only identify the root cause but can also determine other contributing factors including events and conditions that led to the failure.
 Corrective and preventive actions can be instituted to avoid recurrence.

 Preventive Maintenance Program – Effectiveness Updating the Preventive Maintenance

 All the organizations have got preventive maintenance programs in place.
-However what ails them is that they are not maintained well.
+However, what ails them is that they are not maintained well.
 Each breakdown is an opportunity to assess the content, effectiveness, and timeliness of the preventive maintenance programs in place.
-Periodic reviews of the preventive maintenance programs, to adapt to changing operating conditions and to apply the learnings can help them stay current and increase their effectiveness.
+Periodic reviews of the preventive maintenance programs, to adapt to changing operating conditions and apply the learnings can help them stay current and increase their effectiveness.

 Conditional Monitoring – Responding to First Symptoms+

 Monitoring the critical parameters of equipment and the operating environment can bring up the latent conditions that can develop into failure phenomena.
 Most of modern CMMS Software can integrate with equipment monitoring systems, Sensors, SCADA, the Internet of Things and other automated mechanisms to capture and analyze conditional parameters.
 An effective condition monitoring system can track the variations better and warn of imminent breakdowns.
 Defining alerts and notifications to capture first symptoms can give enough time to schedule corrective actions and thus avoid costly breakdowns.

 Predictive Maintenance – Prognostics from the physical digital convergence